suzannemichie/UofTDSI_Sampling_SMC2024/Final Assessment/Sm_Chalambalacis_UTDSI-Sampling_Final_Assessment.md

    >
    > • In the Discussion, the findings suggest that responses to questions about sexual behavior are influenced by self-presentation concerns e.g. "findings on the reported number of sex partners are consistent with the view that responses to questions about sexual behavior are strongly affected by self-presentation concerns"
    >
    > • The study found that questions done by an interviewer "sharply reduced the impact of the format of the sex partner questions on the answers.
 This finding also suggests that sex partner reports are produced through a somewhat different process when the answers must be reported to an interviewer."
-This suggests that the answers obtained though one of the self-administered reduced bias.
+This suggests that the answers obtained though one of the self-administered surveys reduced bias.
    >
    > • The study acknowledged the limitations associated with the "relatively young, well-educated, and urban sample", highlighting the need for further research to test the generalizability of findings to different populations